Calli-ope/trankly/README.md

 ## Installation

-1. Firtly naviagte to `cd server` and install all dependencies with `npm install`. \
+1. First navigate to `cd server` and install all dependencies with `npm install`. \
 Then start a development server with `npm run dev`
-2. Visit the Vecel deployment at https://ranking-page.vercel.app/
+2. Visit the Vecel deployment at trankly.vercel.app/ to view the site \
-3. Or start local development server with `npm run dev`
+Or install all dependencies with `npm install` and start a local development server with `npm run dev`

 ## Building